Actor Ewan McGregor has starred in mainstream and indie films alike, from Trainspotting and Beginners to Star Wars and Moulin Rouge.

 In 2010 Ewan visited Peru with Soccer Aid to raise awareness of child poverty and malnutrition.
 He actively supports our work during emergencies and continues to tirelessly fundraise and advocate for UNICEF's work for children worldwide.

 Ewan's most recent UNICEF visit took him to India, Nepal and Congo, to make a documentary film on UNICEF's work immunising some of the world's hardest-to-reach children.
-The programme Ewan McGregor: Cold Chain Mission was broadcast on BBC2 in April 2012 and is being aired globally in 2013.
+The programme Ewan McGregor: Cold Chain Mission was broadcast on BBC2 in April 2012 and was aired globally in 2013.

 Find out more about Ewan's mission and see behind-the scenes photos from the show.